sql-machine-learning/elasticdl/elasticdl/python/elasticdl/client/README.md

 ## Evaluate the trained model

-After the training job finished, the trained model will be exported to the directory specified by parameter `--checkpoint_dir`, and ElasticDL provide user a command to reevaluate the trained model with the specified dataset using the command below to see the loss and accuracy of the trainded model:
+After the training job finished, the trained model will be saved in the directory specified by the parameter --checkpoint_dir.
+ElasticDL client provides a command to evaluate the trained model with a specified dataset.
+Use the command below to see the loss and accuracy of the trained model:

 ```bash
 python elasticdl/python/elasticdl/client/client.py \